 Honey may have many health benefits.
-Compared with other forms of sugar, it may promote higher levels of insulin and lower levels of blood sugar.
+Compared with other forms of sugar, it can promote higher levels of insulin and lower levels of blood sugar.

 However, confirming that it is a safe alternative for people with diabetes requires more research.

-It is best to replace other sugars with honey, rather than using honey as an additional sweetener.
-Consume it in moderation, and if it causes a significant boost in blood sugar levels, stop using it.
+It is best to replace other sugars with honey rather than using honey as an additional sweetener.
+A person should consume it in moderation, and if it causes a significant boost in blood sugar levels, stop using it.

-People with diabetes should speak to a doctor before adding more honey to their diet.
+People with diabetes should speak with a doctor before adding more honey to their diet.